grimloc-aduque/Cybersecurity-Brute-Force-Attacks/README.md

 * java.util

 # Brute Force Attack Scheme
-Highly efficient multithreading applications capable of performing encryiptions and decryptions of DES (56 bits), AES (256 bits) and 3DES (168 bits). <br>
+Highly efficient multithreading applications capable of performing encryptions and decryptions of:
+* DES (56 bits)
+* AES (256 bits)
+* 3DES (168 bits).

-Consists of a thread in charge of generating the keys and adding them to a queue, and various other thread in charge of doing the encryption/decryption. <br>
+The scheme consists of one thread in charge of generating the keys and adding them to a queue, and various other thread in charge of extracting the keys from the queue and performing the encryption/decryption.

 Thanks to its modularity, the scheme can be easily extended to any other encryption algorithm.